-Figure 1: Number of serious injuries recorded in CAS and by MoH, 2016-19 (Source: ViaStrada 2021)
+Figure 1: Number of serious injuries recorded in CAS and by MoH (2016-19 full year data)

-3 What is noticeable from this review is that the relative 4 proportions of injuries by travel mode shifts significantly 5 when full hospital data is taken into consideration.
-Serious injuries involving VTUs go from representing 6 7 only 46% of the serious injuries recorded in CAS to 67% 8 of the serious injuries recorded in hospitals.
-This change 9 in relative harm is worthwhile considering in decisions on 10 funding allocations for safety improvements.
-11 The high number of serious injury events not involving a 12 motor vehicle (particularly involving slips, trips and falls) 42 13 raises the question of whether defects in the transport 14 environment led to these injuries, or whether they were 15 precipitated by medical events that led to the person 16 suffering a fall of some sort.
-While there are no 17 secondary codes in the MoH data that can easily 18 determine the cause of the incident, there are some "free 19 text" descriptive fields and standard "ICD-10AM" 20 international incident codes that provide some 21 information.
-These were requested from MoH to see 22 whether this might glean additional clues about the nature 23 of various incidents recorded at hospitals.
-24 Injuries due to tripping were by far the biggest 25 pedestrian-only injury, with over 350 a year.
-In looking at 55
+What is noticeable from this review is that the relative proportions of injuries by travel mode shifts significantly when full hospital data is taken into consideration.
+Serious injuries involving VTUs go from representing only 46% of the serious injuries in CAS to 67% of the serious injuries recorded in hospitals.
+This change in relative harm is worthwhile considering in decisions on funding allocations for safety improvements.

+The high number of serious injury events not involving a motor vehicle (particularly involving slips, trips and falls) raises the question of whether defects in the transport environment led to these injuries, or whether they were precipitated by medical events that led to the person suffering a fall of some sort.
+While there are no secondary codes in the MoH data that can easily determine the cause of the incident, there are some "free text" descriptive fields and standard "ICD-10AM" international incident codes that provide some information.
+These were requested from MoH to see whether this might glean additional clues about the nature of various incidents recorded at hospitals.

-26 the reported descriptive factors for slips and trips, the 27 most common issues reported were surface issues (19%), 28 travelling over a kerb (17%), and alcohol or drugs (7%).
-29 Uneven surfaces (including cobblestones, gravel/stones, 30 mud, loose pavers, and utility covers) caused a large 31 number of injuries followed by wet surfaces.
-Running to 32 catch a bus or train was a relatively frequent factor in 33 injuries too.
+Injuries due to tripping were by far the biggest pedestrian-only injury, with over 350 a year.
+In looking at the reported descriptive factors for slips and trips, the most common issues reported were surface issues (19%), travelling over a kerb (17%), and alcohol or drugs (7%).
+Uneven surfaces (including cobblestones, gravel/stones, mud, loose pavers, and utility covers) caused a large number of injuries followed by wet surfaces.
+Running to catch a bus or train was a relatively frequent factor in injuries too.
 Lesser issues still resulting in serious injuries included tree roots and landscaping, boarding or alighting vehicles, and traffic devices such as signs and bollards.